 DLX: Finally, what luxury brand would you like to work with and why?

-Coco: Some of my favourite brands at the moment would be Gucci, Valentino and Chanel.
-I would love to work with a variety of brands, though, as long as I believe in the message they’re sending through their products.
+Coco: Some of my favorite brands at the moment would be Gucci, Valentino, and Chanel.
+I would love to work with a variety of brands, though, as long as I believe in the message they’re sending their products.

 To learn more about Coco&Co Ldn, visit the website here.